• Skip to primary navigation

 From Dan Mikesell AKA DrDan

-Moist and tender "pulled" pork from pork loin is easy to make using your slow cooker.
-This healthy low-fat shredded pork is great for parties, tailgating, and large gatherings.
-But is easy to store for your smaller household.
+Moist and tender pulled pork from pork loin is easy to make using your slow cooker.
+You can use this healthy, low-fat shredded pork for BBQ pulled pork or change the seasoning to make great Mexican shredded pork for tacos, nachos, quesideas, and more.

 Servings #/Adjust if desired 10